 As we have previously discussed on this blog, insurance policies can be difficult to interpret because provisions in one section of the policy might appear to conflict with language in another part of the policy.
 These potentially ambiguous provisions often generate disputes with conflicting opinions on how the provisions and language should be construed.
-Given that insurance carriers, insurance lawyers and judges can have dramatically divergent views on how these terms should be construed, it is predictable that policyholders typically need legal advice to understand such language in their insurance policy.
+Given that insurance carriers, insurance lawyers, and judges can have dramatically divergent views on how policy terms should be construed, it is predictable that policyholders typically need legal advice to understand such language in their insurance policy.

-A recent case decided by the Fifth District Court of Appeals of Florida demonstrates the hyper-technical disputes make it imperative that an insured have an experienced property damage attorney when navigating a claims dispute.
+A recent case decided by the Fifth District Court of Appeals of Florida demonstrates that hyper-technical disputes make it imperative that an insured have an experienced property damage attorney when navigating a claims dispute.
 In Botee v.
 Southern Fidelity Insurance Company (“SFIC”), the insureds’ policy included all-risk coverage on the structure, Coverage A, subject to certain exclusions.
 One of the enumerated exclusions applied to coverage for losses resulting from “vandalism and malicious mischief, theft or attempted theft” when the subject property is left unoccupied for over a thirty consecutive day period prior to the loss.
-The policy also included named peril coverage, Coverage C for personal property.
+The policy also included named peril coverage, Coverage C, for personal property.
 The covered perils included “vandalism or malicious mischief” and “fire or lightning.”

 The facts were undisputed that the policyholders’ home was damaged by an intentionally set fire after the residence had been vacant for over thirty days.
 When the policyholders filed a claim, SFIC denied the claim alleging that arson was excluded as an act of “vandalism and malicious mischief.”
 The lawsuit filed by the insured argued that the policy language relating to fire did not impose a vacancy restriction like the one that applied to loss from vandalism and mischief.
 The trial court granted summary judgment for SFIC based on the position that the vacancy exclusion was unambiguous and that arson constituted vandalism and malicious mischief under the policy.